JUSTICE MALALA is an award-winning journalist, television host, political commentator and newspaper columnist.

 Malala writes regular weekly columns for The Times newspaper, the Financial Mail magazine, a monthly column for Destiny Manmagazine and columns for The Guardian newspaper in London.
 He is the resident political analyst for e.tv and eNews

 Channel Africa.
 He also presents a weekly political talk show, The Justice Factor on eNCA, on Mondays at 9.30pm.

-His work has been published internationally in newspapers such as The Wall Street Journal, The Guardian, Financial Times, The Independent, Forbes, Institutional Investor, The Age and The Observer.
-He has also contributed to BBC Online and Deutsche Welle.
+Malala’s work has been published internationally in newspapers such as The Wall Street Journal, Financial Times, The Telegraph, The Independent, Forbes, Institutional Investor, The Age, The Observer and the Toronto Globe and Mail.
+He has also contributed to BBC Online, CNN Online and Deutsche Welle.

-He has given talks and rendered political advisory to international and local institutions such as JP Morgan, Liberty, Lehman Brothers, Old Mutual and Edcon.
+He has given talks and rendered political advisory to international and local institutions such as JP Morgan, Liberty, Standard Chartered, Old Mutual, Investec, Edcon, Nedbank and many others.

-Between 2007 and 2011 he was general manager of Avusa Media’s newspaper division and publisher of The Sowetan and the Sunday World newspapers.
+Between 2007 and September 2011 Malala was general manager of the Avusa Media (now Times Media Group) stable of 44 magazines and, following that, general manager of the Sowetan and Sunday World newspapers.

 Malala was founding editor of ThisDay, the quality, upmarket South African daily newspaper which was launched on October 7 2003 and folded a year later.
 Malala was an executive producer on Hard Copy I and II, a ground-breaking television series on SABC3.
 Hard Copy I won the Golden Horn Award for best television series.